 - a.
-The permittee shall continue to encourage municipalities to implement and upgrade pollution prevention measures necessary to prevent and limit contaminants from entering the entire collection system owned/operated by the permittee that conveys flows to the treatment works.
+The permittee shall continue to implement and upgrade pollution prevention measures necessary to prevent and limit contaminants from entering the entire collection system owned/operated by the permittee that conveys flows to the treatment works.
 Unless demonstrated to the Department to be impracticable measures, shall include, but not be limited to, the following:. - i.
 Implementation of a regular street cleaning program. - ii.
-Retrofitting of existing storm drains to meet the standards in Appendix C, where such inlets are in direct contact with repaving, repairing (excluding repair of individual potholes), reconstruction, resurfacing (including top coating or chip sealing with asphalt emulsion or a thin base of hot bitumen) or alterations of facilities owned/operated by the permittee.
-For exemptions to this standard see "Exemptions" listed in Appendix C. - iii.
+Retrofitting of existing storm drains to meet the standards in Appendix A, where such inlets are in direct contact with repaving, repairing (excluding repair of individual potholes), reconstruction, resurfacing (including top coating or chip sealing with asphalt emulsion or a thin base of hot bitumen) or alterations of facilities owned/operated by the permittee.
+For exemptions to this standard see "Exemptions" listed in Appendix A. - iii.
 Implementation of stormwater pollution prevention rules and ordinances. - iv.
 Implementation of solid waste collection and recycling ordinances. - v.
 Implementation of public education programs. - b.
-The permittee shall enforce rules and regulations on illegal connections and unauthorized discharge(s) into the POTW. - 8.
-Public notification to ensure that the public receives adequate notification of CSO occurrences and CSO impacts - a.
-Since the permittee does not own and/or operate any CSO outfalls, this section does not apply.
+The permittee shall enforce rules and regulations on illegal connections and unauthorized discharge(s) into the POTW.

+8. Public notification to ensure that the public receives adequate notification of CSO occurrences and CSO impacts